 According to the law of entropy, every activity results in a net energy loss.
 This is a vivid example of people promoting energy loss.
 While the flavour of mushrooms may be wonderful, their Energy Returned on Energy Invested (EROEI) is very low.
 We’ll see more of this term.
 For now though, consider, when energy supplies become limited then how will we decide which activities are worth the energy expenditure and which aren’t?

 Since our solar system began about 4.5 billion years ago, the energy from the Sun has shined upon the Earth.
 The Earth became covered in living organisms, both plants and animals.
 In the last few thousand years, humans have created a civilization that uses huge amounts of energy.
 Humans are also using vast tracts of land for growing their specialized plants and animals (e.g. crops and cattle).
 As measured by the ecological footprint, this is not sustainable.
-If we want our civilization to continue into the future then we must find a sustainable path.
+If we want our civilization to continue into the future then we must find a sustainable path with apportioning that supports all life.

 Sometimes when planning for the future, it is useful to look at the past.
 Take a look at our synopsis next.